 How to Make Chicken and Dumplings

-Now, I usually stew a whole chicken but today I had boneless skinless breasts and no chicken so this is what we got.
+Now, I usually stew a whole chicken but today I had boneless skinless chicken breast and no chicken so this is what we got.
 Feel free to drop a few chicken bouillon cubes into your water in place of the broth.

-Sometimes I also cook my chicken ahead of time in water, sometimes I cook it in the broth, and sometimes I buy a rotisserie chicken already cooked.
+Sometimes I make crockpot chicken ahead of time in water, sometimes I cook it in the broth, sometimes I use , and sometimes I buy a rotisserie chicken already cooked.
 Go with your mood on this, just get your chicken cooked, then set it aside.

 Pour your broth into a pot.